ruben2020/codequery/README.md

 * Case-insensitive, partial keyword search - wildcard search supported * and ?
 * Exact match search
 * File viewer with syntax highlighting
-* Ability to open viewed file in an external editor or IDE.
+* Ability to open viewed file in an external editor or IDE
+* Visualization of function call graph and class inheritance based on search term
+* Visualization graphs can be saved to PNG or Graphviz DOT files

 ## What types of query can I make?